naga-karthik/continual-learning-ms/README.md

 ## Segmentation of Multiple Sclerosis Lesions across Hospitals: Learn Continually or Train from Scratch?

-This is the official PyTorch-based repository containing the code and instructions for reproducing the results of the above-mentioned paper.
+This is the official PyTorch-based repository containing the code and instructions for reproducing the results of the above-mentioned paper (under review, submitted to the MedNeurIPS 2022 workshop).

 ### Introduction